gravitypriest/dragon-radar/README.md

         ├───WORLDS_STRONGEST
         └───TREE_OF_MIGHT
 ```
-<b>NOTE:</b> For the Bardock and Trunks DVDs, even though they are part of the movie releases, put those in the `DBZ/R1 Discs` folder.
+<b>NOTE:</b> For the Bardock and Trunks DVDs, even though they are part of the movie releases, put those in the `DBZ/R1` folder.

 ## Usage